 A provision is recognised when the Company has a present obligation (legal or constructive) as a result of past events and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, in respect of which a reliable estimate can be made of the amount of obligation.
 Provisions (excluding gratuity and compensated absences) are determined based on management's estimate required to settle the obligation at the Balance Sheet date.
 In case the time value of money is material, provisions are discounted using a current pre-tax rate that reflects the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
 These are reviewed at each Balance Sheet date and adjusted to reflect the current management estimates.

-Contingent liabilities are disclosed in respect of possible obligations she that arise from past events, whose contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company.
+Contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company.
 A contingent liability also arises, in rare cases, where a liability cannot be recognised because it cannot be measured reliably.

-Contingent asset is not recongnised unless it becomes virtually certain that an flow of econimic benefits will arise.
+Contingent asset is not recognised unless it becomes virtually certain that an flow of econimic benefits will arise.